cybercongress/foundation/euler-foundation/foundation.md

 #### Auction application
 By using the Auction application, users may acquire tokens that are allocated for distribution within the Foundation.

-Please note, that for the set of euler~Foundation we use GOL tokens, which are the eqivalent of THC tokens for cyber ~Foundation, which will be deployed to cybers mainnet.
+Please note, that for the set of euler~Foundation we use GOL tokens, which are the equivalent of THC tokens for cyber ~Foundation, which will be deployed to cybers mainnet.
 The lasting times of the rounds will also vary from euler to cyber Foundation.

 The auction consists of rounds.
 A so-called `zero` window, which is longer than the other windows and with more tokens for distribution.
 The subsequent rounds (windows) have equal length and an equal amount of tokens for distribution.
 This is done purely for traction and allows certain economic mechanisms to work to their full efficiency.